ludvigandersen/orm-project/README.md

 ### Setup of project

 #### prerequisites (newer versions might work)
-This project was created on a Linux OS, process might be differnent on MacOS or Windows. ruby version 2.4.2
+This project was created on a Linux OS, the setup process might be differnent on MacOS or Windows. ruby version 2.4.2

 rails version 5.2.4